Diabetes and Diabesity Epidemic: The Deadly Disease Doctors are Ignoring

 There are three factors that elevate setpoint: neurological inflammation, gut dysbiosis, and hormonal dysregulation.

-The hypothalamus is the part of the brain responsible for balancing calories in with calories out.
-It relies on signals from the hormones, particularly leptin and insulin, to do its job properly.
+The hypothalamus is part of the brain responsible for balancing calories in with calories out.
+It relies on signals from the hormones, particularly leptin, and insulin, to do its job properly.
 These hormones continually send status reports regarding your fat stores and calorie intake to the hypothalamus.
 The hypothalamus responds by releasing certain hormones — or increasing or suppressing certain hormones — so as to stabilize your weight.

 But when the hypothalamus becomes inflamed, it cannot receive signals from those hormones, or interpret them properly.
 It does not know how much fat you need, so it raises your setpoint and gives you more fat to be on the safe side.

 To be clear, inflammation is not always a bad thing.
 It is actually an essential function of your immune system.
 When body tissue is invaded by bacteria, pathogens, toxins, or injury, the tissue(s) send distress signals to the immune system.
 The immune system sends inflammatory cells and white blood cells through the bloodstream to the site of the infection or injury.

 The inflammation that follows isolates the foreign invaders and the injury from healthy tissue.
 The white blood cells attack and kill foreign invaders, clean up debris from the battle, and promote healing.
 At a certain point, the immune system releases anti-inflammatory chemicals to reduce and eliminate inflammation.
 This is the healthy, natural, and life-saving response of your immune system.